 First, we’ll need a user so we can test our social provider integration.
 Creating a new user is quick and simple through the admin GUI, or you can create one through the API with something like Postman or through a terminal.

-Follow along with the video or the steps and images below.
+Follow along with the

 Here’s what it looks like in the admin UI.